Daniel-Mietchen/ideas/sustainability/Global-Call-for-Priorities-for-Science-2020.md

 # 6. How, in your opinion, should science funding systems change in order to more effectively enable science to make progress on addressing the challenges of global sustainability?

+- shift the emphasis from static publications of narratives about research to dynamic availability, reproducibility and reusability of most or all components of the respective research cycles
+- require an open-by-default approach to documenting research, allowing for justified exceptions
+- shift the emphasis from project funding to funding people
+- shift the emphasis of prizes from individuals to teams
+- shift the emphasis from evaluating proposed work (especially grant proposals) and the potential impacts to evaluating past and ongoing work and actual impacts
+- when evaluating research and researchers, consider societal impact alongside impact on the research or specific research fields

 # 7. What do you regard as the biggest challenge that the COVID-19 pandemic poses to science?
 And the biggest opportunity?